22 Things a Funeral Director Won’t Tell You

 Mortician or funeral director?

 Yes, technically I am an undertaker or a mortician.
 But doesn’t funeral director have a nicer ring to it?
-Find out more about how to support someone who has lost a loved one.

 Urns aren’t the only place ashes can go

 Sure, you can store ashes in an urn or scatter them somewhere special, but nowadays you can also have them crushed into a real diamond, integrated into an underwater coral reef, or blasted into space.
+Learn about some other surprising things that happen to you after you die.

 Another way to save money